Web Designer vs. Web Developer: A Comprehensive Guide

 A web designer is responsible for the aesthetic elements.
 Web development is focused on the technical aspects.

-They turn concepts into visually pleasing designs and maintain websites.
+They turn concepts into visually pleasing designs.
 They take designs and turn them into fully functional websites.

-Web design refers to how a website appears and functions on the outside.
-Web development refers to how a website works and how it works.
+Web design refers to how a business site appears and functions on the outside.
+Web development refers to how a site works and how it works.

-Although you can use a website builder to quickly build a basic website, most website builders are simply not designed to create a professional website.
-They’re designed for creating a simple website for personal use, not for building a professional website.
+Although you can use a site template to build a basic website quickly, most builders are simply not designed to generate a custom site, build a professional or a high-performing site.

 Generic Design

-It's important to remember that your website design should reflect your brand, so it should look like your business.
+It's essential to remember that your website design should reflect your brand, so it should align with your business and speak to potential leads who browse it..

 Content Limitations